aayush993/AWS-SAA-Notes/AWS KMS.md

 1. AWS Owned Keys (free) -
 	1. eg: SS3-S3, SSE-SQS, SSE-DDB(Default)
 	2. rotation handled by AWS
+	3. Not stored in you AWS account and hence not tracked by CloudTrail.
 2. AWS Managed Key(free) -
 	1. eg: aws/service-name
 	2. rotation handled by AWS ==auto 1 year rotation.==